Introduction

 Professional Liability Business Insurance

 For example, suppose you are an architect.
-You designed a house for a client, and they said the roof leaked through the first storm because your design was terrible.
+You designed a house for a client.
+And they said the roof leaked through the first storm because your design was terrible.
 If you sue, your qualified liability insurance will cover your legal outlays and any damages awarded.

 Conclusion